ivanintelligence/ivanintelligence.github.io/projects/plant-growth-multimodal-time-series-model/index.md

 </figure>

 <div>
-For all three scenarios, the losses consistently decrease, as shown in Figure 5.4, which is a positive sign that the model is effectively learning to predict subsequent frames of plant growth structures.
+For all three scenarios, the losses consistently decrease, as shown in the figure above, which is a positive sign that the model is effectively learning to predict subsequent frames of plant growth structures.
 However, around 20 epochs, all models begin to converge.
 This suggests that the dataset, or the plant growth structures it represents, is relatively straightforward for the model to learn.
 Such an outcome is somewhat expected due to the segmentation process, where only the plant regions are retained and all non-plant elements are removed which reduced complexity.
 However, this also indicates that the dataset is limited and lacks diversity in terms of plant growth structures which is not providing more complex scenarios for the model to further improve upon.
 </div>

 <h3>Training Metric Curves</h3>